Please note that Tapas no longer supports Internet Explorer.

 I went back to the documents.

-The main problem jumped out after a few pages: the founders' stock options in NeuroLink weren't qualified as Incentive Stock Options (ISO) under Section 422 of the Internal Revenue Code.
-That meant, at closing, the acquirer (HealthAI) would inherit a huge tax liability—treatment as ordinary income instead of capital gains, with withholding obligations and potential IRS penalties.
+The main problem jumped out after a few pages: the NeuroLink founders' stock options weren't qualified as Incentive Stock Options (ISO) under Section 422 of the Internal Revenue Code.
+It meant that at closing, the buyer (HealthAI) would inherit a huge tax liability, treatment as ordinary income instead of capital gain, with withholding obligations and potential IRS penalties.

 Most would see just "stock options" and move on, or suggest generic indemnity.